andrewcampoli/BoundedArray/README.md

 # BoundedArray
-An array with a bounded count implemented in Swift.
+An array with a count limit implemented in Swift.